 Between November 2015 to March 2016, Martin and I undertook a period of research and development, commissioned by GEAC Platform-to-Health and GRAND (Getting Real About Alcohol n Drugs).
 Working with the North East Recovery Community.

 At that time, I composed a sound installation Good Days Bad Days, incorporating the many voices/stories of participant’s experiences.
-I have re-visited and re-composed that material for Martin’s solo show The Mark of the Beast.
+For The Mark of the Beast, I re-visited and re-composed that material for Martin’s live solo show.

 Working in collaboration with writer Martin O’Connor, Good Days Bad Days was a 5-month research and development project with Glasgow’s North East Recovery Community commissioned by Platform-to-Health and GRAND (Getting Real About Alchohol N Drugs).
 Participants were engaged in conversations focusing on remembering their first and last alcoholic drink, to open up bigger discussions of childhood and family life; living conditions and wider society in Glasgow and the impact of addiction and recovery on individuals and communities.